babaniyi/babaniyi.github.io/_posts/2023-03-22-writing-system-design-for-search-ecommerce.md

 # 3. Model Development

 ## 3.1.
 Embedding Model Selection
-As discussed in the [Overview of the search system](#1-overview-of-the-search-system) and visualised in [Figure 1.6](#12-image-visual-search), text queries are converted into emebeddings by a text encoder, and images are converted  into embeddings by an image encoder.
+As discussed in the [Overview of the search system](#1-overview-of-the-search-system) and visualised in [Figure 1.6](#12-image-visual-search), text queries are converted into embeddings by a text encoder, and images are converted  into embeddings by an image encoder.
 In this section, we examine possible model architectures for each encoder.